Jenna Coleman: 2012–2017: Doctor Who

 On 21 March 2012, Doctor Who producer Steven Moffat confirmed at a press conference that Coleman would play the companion of the Eleventh Doctor (Matt Smith).
 Moffat chose her for the role because she worked the best alongside Smith and could talk faster than he could.
 She auditioned for the role in secret, under the pretence of auditioning for Men on Waves (an anagram for "Woman Seven": she would first appear in the show's seventh series).

 Although originally announced as beginning her run as companion in the Christmas special in 2012, Coleman made a surprise appearance on 1 September 2012 in the first episode of the seventh series as Oswin Oswald, a guest character.
 Coleman subsequently debuted as a series regular in the Christmas special episode "The Snowmen" as Victorian governess and barmaid Clara Oswin Oswald.
 In that episode, Coleman also played a third version of the character, a resident of twenty-first-century London simply named Clara Oswald.
-Beginning in "The Bells of Saint John", this version begins her travels as the Doctor's regular companion, including after his regeneration into the Twelfth Doctor, played by Peter Capaldi, in the 2013 Christmas special episode "The Time of the Doctor."
+Beginning in "The Bells of Saint John", this version begins her travels as the Doctor's regular companion, She was first credited on screen as Jenna Coleman in Doctor Who Live: The Next Doctor, which aired on 4 August 2013.
+She continued after the Eleventh Doctor's regeneration into the Twelfth Doctor, played by Peter Capaldi, in the 2013 Christmas special episode "The Time of the Doctor."
 In the 2014 Christmas special episode "Last Christmas", it was revealed that Coleman would remain in the role of Clara for Series 9.
 However, the ninth series was her last, as Coleman had decided to leave the show to take on a role as Queen Victoria in an ITV production.

 She returned to the show for Twelfth Doctor's last episode "Twice Upon a Time" where she made a cameo appearance; that episode, Doctor Whos 2017 Christmas special, aired the same evening as the first Christmas special for Victoria.
-She was first credited on screen as Jenna Coleman in Doctor Who Live: The Next Doctor, which aired on 4 August 2013.